jspann/GiraffeLang/README.md

  -A form of output/ an executable format

- -Creating a Windows 8 and Raspberry Pi version of the compiler
+ -Creating a linux version of the compiler

  -Making the compiler more memory efficient

+ -Building libraries

 ---
 If you find any bugs or have any questions or comments, email me at thedeveloper4@gmail.com